Welcome to

 Belonging has long been important in Rockford Public Schools.
 Every Student, Every Space, Every Day is a focus for staff.
 Our core beliefs include taking collective responsibility for every student.

 Educators understand that in order to learn, students must feel safe, seen, and heard.
 Covid brought to light the importance of connection and Social Emotional Learning (SEL) in our schools.
-Dr. King used the body, mind, and spirit lens, in his quote above.
+Dr. King used the body, mind, and spirit lens in his quote above.
 Educators today call this the whole child.
 Just as a child who is hungry will struggle to learn, a child who is disenfranchised or excluded will likewise struggle to learn.

 On January 20, 2025, students and staff were challenged to reflect on Dr. King’s message and legacy.
 Beyond the Rock, Rockford High School’s broadcasting class, created two productions.
 For the students of Rockford, they took a look at Martin Luther King, Jr.’s life and legacy and its impact on the students of Rockford.
 Students, teachers, and community leaders were interviewed.
 For the staff, they interviewed students and asked what staff have done to make them feel they belong.
 Students identified building relationships, getting to know them personally, fostering respect, and including all students.
 One of the student messages about having MLK Day off was that it is an opportunity to educate ourselves about Dr. King and apply his message.
 Building staff individual reflection and group discussions occurred.